An open-source heuristic to reboot 2D nesting research: Computational experiments

 Throughout the experiments, we report the quality of a solution in terms of its packing density $\rho$.
 This is the ratio of the area of the items in the strip with respect to the area of the strip itself expressed as a percentage:

-The expected quality $\mathbb{E}(\rho)$ and interquartile range of \texttt{sparrow}'s solutions in comparison to the academic SotA algorithms for the 2DISPP and one open-source implementation are presented in Table \ref{tab:comparison}.
+The expected quality $\mathbb{E}(\rho)$ and interquartile range of \texttt{sparrow}'s solutions in comparison to the academic state of the art algorithms for the 2DISPP and one open-source implementation are presented in Table \ref{tab:comparison}.
 The distributions of the solutions from Table \ref{tab:comparison} are visualized as violin plots in Figure \ref{fig:violin_plots}.
-One important thing to note is that the width of the strip for some of the most simple instances -- \texttt{SHAPES0, SHAPES1, SHAPES2, FU, JAKOBS1 and JAKOBS2} -- was inflated by 0.01\%.
-This minuscule inflation should not affect which configurations of items are possible, but suffices to avoid the issue concerning exact fits (described in Section \ref{section:implementation}) which would otherwise occur in these artificial instances.
-For academic purposes, the best solution produced by \texttt{sparrow} for each instance, alongside the previous best-known solution, is presented in Table \ref{tab:best} and shown in Figure \ref{fig:best_solutions}.
+We performed 100 independent runs for each instance to ensure our reported expected values are statistically robust, with sufficiently narrow confidence intervals.
+It is important to note that the width of the strip for some of the most simple instances -- \texttt{SHAPES0, SHAPES1, SHAPES2, FU, JAKOBS1 and JAKOBS2} -- was inflated by 0.01\%.
+This minuscule inflation does not affect the possible feasible item configurations, but suffices to avoid the issue concerning exact fits (described in Section \ref{section:implementation}), which would otherwise occur in these artificial instances.
+For academic purposes, \texttt{sparrow}'s best solution ever produced for each instance, alongside the previous best-known solution, is presented in Table~\ref{tab:best} and shown in Figure~\ref{fig:best_solutions}.
+It is important to note that these `best' solutions, although conceived under the same experimental conditions and time limit, are not necessarily elements of the sets of 100 independent runs from which the expected densities in Table~\ref{tab:comparison} have been derived.

 \texttt{sparrow} generally dominates in terms of expected solution quality, both on individual instances and across the entire benchmark set.
 Figure \ref{fig:violin_plots} reveals that for the three largest instances in terms of number of items and complexity of their shapes -- \texttt{SWIM}, \texttt{SHIRTS} and \texttt{TROUSERS} -- \texttt{sparrow}'s performance distribution lies entirely beyond the previous best-known singular solution.
 Indeed, we were able to match or improve upon every previous best-known solution, in some cases by a significant margin.